schwa1997/change/blog/2024-11-5-burnout/index.md

 slug: from-burnout-to-breakthrough
 title: From Burnout to Breakthrough
 authors: [schwa1997]
-tags: [Health,TimeManagement]
+tags: [Health,时间管理]
 ---

 # From Burnout to Breakthrough: A P-Type's Journey Through October's Flames

 ## 1. The Journey to Burnout
-As part of my quest for better organization, I recently began implementing [weekly planning](/blog/2024-10-30-planner).
+As part of my quest for better organization, I recently began implementing [weekly planning](/blog/2024-10-30-planner.md).
 Initially, this structured approach felt promising.
 However, as someone with a more spontaneous nature (a P-type personality in MBTI terms), I found myself struggling with rigid schedules.
 When I inevitably deviated from these plans, I compensated by throwing myself even more intensely into work.

 ![Burnout Cycle](./burnout.png)